 Main Characters and Roles of 1984

 The characters of the book each serve very specific roles and purposes in the text, so let’s first briefly explore what the 1984 book is about.
 The book talks about a possible scenario for the development of the world.
 After several sanguinary wars and revolutions, the Earth was divided into 3 super states named Oceania, Eurasia, and Eastasia.
 Their alfa governments are in constant conflict with each other.
 Such never-ending conflicts are needed to distract the attention of the population from poor internal public management, terrible living conditions of the counties.
 More importantly, the existence of the conflict allows the government to fully control the inhabitants of the states.

-If you have already written your essay and want it checked, contact us, and we’ll edit your work for a higher grade you deserve.
+If you have already written your essay and want it checked, contact us, and writers from our professional essay writing service will edit your work for a higher grade you deserve.